Andre-Pham/Yonder/documentation/Balance Patches.md

     * *Encountering too many goblins made saving difficult while making restoration items useless*
   * Slightly increased frequency of brutes
     * *Previously you were almost twice as likely to find a goblin over a brute which felt unbalanced*

+### Patch 003

+* `ContentManager`
+    * Nerfed challenge hostile stats and loot (now they just are equivalent to fighting an enemy from the next stage)
+        * *The enemies were just ridiculous, like if you had to face one most of the time you were blown out the water.
+Additionally, the loot was unbalanced, if you're getting a piece of armor or a weapon from 3 stages in the future its just a bit ridiculous and can sway the game too heavily*
+* `Foes`
+    * Reduced health and damage across the board
+        * *Enemies were starting with absurd amounts of health and attack, and it was just a massive delta between starting with nothing then getting OP stuff - loot and equipment has been adjusted as a counterbalance as described below*
+* `WarriorClass`
+    * Reduced starting health to 200 (from 300)
+        * *Accounting for nerfed hostiles*
+* `Friendlies`
+    * Reduced base damage of dragon slayer sword to 200 (from 300)
+        * *Accounting for nerfed hostiles, but also geez 300 base damage was nuts*
+    * Buffed shiv damage to 50 (from 15)
+        * *15 was so weak it was humiliating*
+    * All-weapons buff now has a base damage buff of 30 (from 50)
+* `Accessories`
+    * Reduced magnitude values (not percentage-based values) across the board (except for gold-buff accessories)
+        * *Accounting for nerfed hostiles - gold accessories unaffected because honestly they need the help*
+* `BonusHealthConsumable`
+    * Reduced bonus health amount for tier 3 and 4 to 80 and 150 (from 100 and 200)
+        * *Accounting for nerfed hostiles, also it was a bit OP to get a tier 4 bonus health consumable*
+* `LootOptionsFactory`
+    * Now 2/3 bags get an extra bit of bonus gold on top
+        * *Because we want the player to build up gold over time naturally (without having to explicitly collect it), add a bit of gold to most bags.
+It's also fun and thematic to get a bit of gold.
+What can happen otherwise is the player just never collects any gold because they're too busy collecting vital loot like armour - this means shops and enhancers become useless and become things to avoid instead of things to target*
+    * Added a hard cap on weapons - loot bags are not allowed to contain more than a single weapon
+        * *Too many weapons is unhealthy for the game, because unlike armour and accessories, you can keep collecting them infinitely instead of having to replace them*
+* `PotionFactory`
+    * Reduced probability of getting damage potions, damage percent potions, health restoration percent potions, weakness potions
+        * *Damage potions are good but really shouldn't outshine health potions, which actually has a more important purpose of keeping the player alive over time.
+The "percent buff" potions are cool on occasion but are overwhelming if you have too many and aren't fun to use frequently.*
+* `ConsumableFactory`
+    * Reduced probability of getting damage buff and restore buff consumables
+        * *Same reason "percent buff" potions were reduced*
+* `EnhanceOffers`
+    * Reduced damage increase for grow damage for weapon upgrade
+        * *Weapons that grow in damage after every attack are very dangerous*
+* `Weapons`
+    * Minor adjustments to weapon damages and stats across the board based on intuition
+        * *I didn't decrease the damage of most of them despite the foe nerfs because it was already an issue that a lot of the time the weapons weren't strong enough - will monitor this*
+    * Reduced weapon durabilities across the board
+        * *Weapons were lasting too long.
+It meant I'd accumulate too many weapons, but also weapons like acute damage weapons with 200+ damage would be way too strong.*
+* `Armors`
+    * Reduced armor across the board
+        * *Accounting for nerfed hostiles*
+* `WeaponFactory`
+    * Reduced probability of getting a pure healing/armour restoration weapon
+        * *Not as useful as damage weapons, you don't want to be getting them too frequently - if you get like 2 in a row you basically get screwed a lot of the time*
+* `Pricing`
+    * Adjusted pricing for all the nerfs/buffs/adjustments
+    * Reduced the price of many things - for example, player damage and player permanent and bonus health was way over valued
+* `BuffApps`
+    * Added a maximum price discount of 75% off so items can't be impossibly cheap or free